 The inclusion of a property in a historic resources survey does not trigger any additional regulations.
 Some properties identified in the survey are subject to existing regulations, but these regulations are applicable regardless of inclusion in the survey.
 Additional regulations for historic resources could be developed as part of a specific plan.

 What existing regulations apply to historic resources?

-- The Historic Preservation Commission or city staff reviews exterior alterations and additions, relocations, and demolitions of designated landmarks, buildings within landmark districts, properties listed in the National Register of Historic Places, and works of the architects Greene and Greene.
+- The Historic Preservation Commission or city staff reviews exterior alterations and additions, relocations, and demolitions of designated landmarks, buildings within designated landmark districts, properties listed in the National Register of Historic Places, and works of the architects Greene and Greene.

 - The Design Commission reviews exterior alterations and new construction of all buildings, including historic buildings, in the Central District and certain other zoning districts.

 - The State Historical Building Code (SHBC) is an alternative building code which provides a flexible approach to meet code provisions in historic buildings.